-Starting from 3GPP 5G Release-16 specifications , it was proposed to enable accesses to the Core Network (CN) via 3GPP access as well as via non-3GPP access.
-3GPP access refers to the nominal UU New Radio (NR-Uu) interface with the RAN of a 5G network.
-Non-3GPP access instead opens to the possibility of connecting a UE to the 5G CN via different access technologies, and in particular WiFi (WLAN).
+Starting from 3GPP 5G rel-15 specifications, it was proposed to enable an optional non-3GPP access to the Core Network (CN), alternative to the 3GPP one.
+3GPP access refers to the nominal UU New Radio (NR-Uu) interface with the RAN of a 5G network; non-3GPP access instead opens to the possibility of connecting a UE to the 5G CN via different access technologies, and in particular WiFi (WLAN).
 For further details of possible non-3GPP access configurations, please refer to our dedicated article on N3IWF, TNGF, TWIF and W-AGF.

-Once in a 5G network the optional non-3GPP access is enabled, it is possible to access to native 5G services using exclusively the alternative non-3GPP access (i.e., a public WiFi access point at the airport).
-At the same time, it is possible also to enable the optional feature called Access Traffic Steering-Switching-Splitting (ATSSS), in which both 3GPP access and non-3GPP access are jointly used.
+Once in a 5G network the optional non-3GPP access is enabled, it is possible to access to native 5G services using exclusively the non-3GPP access (i.e., a public WiFi access point at the airport).
+On the other hand, since rel-16 , it is possible also to enable the optional feature called Access Traffic Steering-Switching-Splitting (ATSSS), in which both 3GPP access and non-3GPP access are used simultaneously.
 In ATSSS, “steering” refers to the possibility of selecting for user-plane traffic, according to the service (QoS-type for a data flow), the best link to use, “switching” describes the possibility of performing handover without service interruption to the other link when necessary, “splitting” means the simultaneous use (bonding) of the two links.

 ATSSS can be enabled in particular in the “untrusted” configuration (N3IWF) and in some of the “trusted” scenarios (TNGF and W-AGF) of non-3GPP access.
 As an example, in Figure 1 it is reported a simplified user-plane architecture showing a UE with WiFi and NR accessing the same CN through an ATSSS-enabled CN.

 Figure 1: ATSSS simplified architecture (user plane)